 Take 500 mg/day of Quercetin to increase your mitochondrial PGC-1a.
 Quercetin increases the enzyme NQO1 which reduces the breakdown of PGC-1a.

-Increase “Autophagy” in your cells with Resveratrol, Dietary Restriction (Fasting, or low calorie dietary planning) and/or Metoformin–All have been shown to improve autophagy in the cells.
-Autophagey is the way your cells “clean house” and “recycle the trash.
+Increase “Autophagy” (or the body’s trash disposal system) in your cells with Resveratrol, Dietary Restriction and/or Metoformin–All have been shown to improve autophagy in the cells.
 Autophagy is one of the cells ways of destroying bad mitochondria (via “mitophagy.”)

 Increase NAD+ in the cell with Elysium’s “Basic”: The science demonstrates that these ingredients, Nicotinamide Riboside and Pterostilbene will increase cell NAD+.: More NAD+ in the cell means more energy for the cell to dispose of inefficient mitochondria and build smaller, more efficient mitochondria.